priceloop/custom-functions-python/hello_world_advanced/README.md

 ./package.sh
 ```

-Once this is done, you can use the `hello_world_app.zip` to push it to our platform.
+Once this is done, you can use the `app.zip` to push it to our platform.